 Sanjukta has a PhD from Monash University Business School in the area of CSR and Disability at Workplace (2015).
 She was awarded full scholarship and school research grant.
 She is a recipient of the 2016 Jan Schapper Award in Critical Business Ethics.
 She was nominated for the 2015 Mollie Holman Doctoral Award, Monash University Best Thesis (School of Business).
 She is also one of the top twelve candidates selected by University of South Australia, School of Management for the 2011 International PhD Student Competition (Australia).
 As a 2006 British Chevening Scholar, she graduated from Nottingham University Business School, UK, International Centre for CSR (ICCSR), with a distinction both for her dissertation and MA in Corporate Social Responsibility (2007, UK).
 She earned her first Master’s in Communication Studies (Media Research) with a first class degree from University of Pune (India) and has an undergraduate degree in Sciences (Mumbai University, India).

-She has a decade long professional industry experience She is a recipient of Young PR Professional of the Year – Asia Pacific COE, Hong Kong (2002); World Class Communication Professional Cummins Inc. (2001).
+Prior to her recent shift in academics, she has enjoyed a decade long professional industry experience She is a recipient of Young PR Professional of the Year – Asia Pacific COE, Hong Kong (2002); World Class Communication Professional Cummins Inc. (2001).
 She is a trained 6 Sigma Green Belt (2002) and a Diversity Trainer (2000) with 240 hours of formal practice.
 In 2005, she completed her global intern ship with Brodeur Pleon (London).
-She is a hobbyist baker.

 Dr. Sanjukta, faculty of International Business program was introduced in LENS by Monash University.